-The all-day Sustainability Across the Curriculum workshop will increase faculty awareness of sustainability in their courses across disciplines and will provide practical suggestions about how to increase student engagement and reinforce learning outcomes by adding a sustainability component.
+The all-day Sustainability Across the Curriculum workshop is designed to increase faculty awareness of sustainability in their courses across disciplines and provide practical suggestions about how to increase student engagement and reinforce learning outcomes by adding a sustainability component.
 This across-the-curriculum approach has proved to be an effective way to foster a culture of sustainability at dozens of colleges and universities.
-Workshop facilitator Dr. John Farnsworth directs a similar program at Santa Clara University, where faculty from 45 academic departments participate and 25% of courses across the university now integrate a sustainability component.
-Dr. Farnsworth will show you how to integrate sustainability into any course.

 Course Module Integration

-Faculty participating in the workshop and/or seminar will be expected to teach their amended course in Spring 2017, Fall 2017, and/or Spring 2018, after which time they will receive a second stipend of $200-300.
-The faculty cohort will reconvene after teaching their amended course to discuss their experience teaching the amended courses.
+Faculty participating in the workshop and/or seminar are expected to teach their amended course within one academic year of taking part in the program.
+The faculty cohort will reconvene after teaching their amended course to discuss their experiences.

 What’s in it for me?

 - Developing and expanding your own pedagogical tools

 - Creating a faculty community focused on sustainability